charliegerard/Epoc.js/README.md

 * **Refactored to use latest SDK (v3.5.0).**

-* Known issues:
-  * Cognitive Actions are not working at the moment when wearing the sensor.
+* Cognitive actions should now be working.

 ## How to Install